QuickBooks closes your Visalia books fine until a grower pool, a pack-out cost, and a crop loan must reconcile

 Exactly what you get

 An accounting layer that keeps your standard ledger in QuickBooks or Xero and adds grower-pool settlement, pack-out cost allocation, and crop-loan reconciliation, all pulling from real data.
-It connects to your inventory management software and ERP so books and settlements finally agree, and feeds business intelligence dashboards for margin by block and grower.
+It connects to your inventory management software and ERP so books and settlements finally agree, and feeds business intelligence (BI) dashboards for margin by block and grower.

 How to choose a developer in Visalia